argoproj-labs/old-argo-dataflow/docs/QUICK_START.md

 kubectl config set-context --current --namespace=argo-dataflow-system
 ```

-Wait for the deployments to be ready:
+Wait for the deployments to be available (ctrl+c when available):

 ```bash
 kubectl get deploy -w